pragmatico/sbt-liquibase/README.md

 ------------------

 - Liquibase version updated to 3.5.3
-- Support for Scala 2.11
+- Support for SBT 0.13
 - Plugin released in sonatype
 - Updated README